arjun-ba/codesoft-projects/README.md

 # codesoft-projects
-these are codesoft internship projects
+these are my codesoft internship projects